cannonkeys/ck-docs/docs/brutal-v2-build-guide.md

 3. Install the stabilizers onto the PCB.
 ![](images/bv2/brutal14.jpg)

-4. **Optional step for hotswap users**
-    Open the pack of hotswap standoffs and screws.
+4. **Optional step for hotswap users**: Open the pack of hotswap standoffs and screws.
 Install a standoff at each of the standoff screw holes on the PCB.
 Secure using the short cylindrical-head hotswap screws from the bottom (not the cone-shaped countersunk screws).
 ![](images/bv2/brutal15.jpg)
 ![](images/bv2/brutal30.jpg)